Johniereed/Kartra-coupon/README.md

 ### Is the Kartra Discount for All Plans?

 Yes!
 The 20% discount works on all Kartra plans, including Starter, Growth, and Professional.
 You can save money whether you pay monthly or yearly.

+### How do you get a promotional coupon from Kartra?

+Follow Kartra on social media and keep visiting its official website to stay updated on the new promotional coupons from Kartra.

 ### Can I Use the Discount on My Current Subscription?